 Make sure to keep an eye on how many yellow leaves are developing and falling off.
 If it is only a few a year then it’s nearly always nothing to worry about.
 However, if the rate of yellowing increases then there may be a hidden cause.
 In this case, check over the other causes above to see what is wrong.

 Those are the most common causes which will indicate why your Pilea has yellow leaves.
-If you want to find out more about how to properly care for your Pilea then check out our plant specific guide.
+If you want to find out more about how to properly care for your plant then check out our Pilea care guide.
 We also have a downloadable ebook with all the information you’ll need to grow healthy and happy houseplants.